Training calculators

 Zone 2 Heart Rate Calculator

-Estimate a practical Zone 2 heart-rate range from age, resting heart rate, and an optional tested max heart rate.
+Estimate a practical Zone 2 heart-rate range from heart-rate reserve, max heart rate, or an age-based estimate.

 Zone 2 heart-rate estimate